utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/api-design-health/api-design-health-style-guide.md

 ---
-title: "OpenAPI rules for API Health"
+title: "API Design Health style guide"
 updated: 2023-08-15
 ---

 You can use Postman to identify security and formatting recommendations in your API definition file.

-## A 204 response can't have a body
+## Expected a 204 response to not have a body

 | Issue description | Possible fix | Format |
 | ----------- | ----------- | ----------- |